Spring Semester in Costa Rica and Montana, 2017. Now Accepting Applicants!

 - Because the program is offered through the University of Montana, students from the MT University System or other universities who are currently receiving FAFSA awards are often able to use their awards for the Semester.
 Aerie can help facilitate this process.

-- Similarly, because the program is run through an accredited Title IV university, AmeriCorps members and alumni can use their Segal Education Awards to pay for their tuition.
+- Because the program is run through an accredited Title IV university, AmeriCorps members and alumni can use their Segal Education Awards to pay for their tuition.
+The process for doing this is described here.
+You can also contact our office for information.

 Q: How much is the typical airfare to San Jose, Costa Rica?